zenml-io/zenml/docs/book/why/framework-design.md

 As said, artifact data types can have many `Materializers`.

 ## Stacks and the Ops part MLOps
 Stacks are an important concept in ZenML and they have an implicit relationship to pipelines.
-Stacks define where a pipelines steps are storing data, metadata, and where the pipeline is orchestrated.
+Stacks define where a pipeline's steps are storing data, metadata, and where the pipeline is orchestrated.

 ## Integration with Git